How to Pack a Computer for Moving

 Use Proper Packing Supplies for Your Desktop and Computer Tower

-A desktop is best kept in its original box and Styrofoam inserts, but a sturdy cardboard box with plenty of cushioning material will also do the job.
+A desktop is best kept in its original box and Styrofoam inserts.
+If you don’t have original packaging obtaining free materials will reduce your moving expenses.
+Also, a sturdy cardboard box with plenty of cushioning material will do the job.

 Put a lot of bubble wrap or towels at the bottom of the box and then place the computer tower wrapped in soft packing paper and secured with tape.
 Packing paper protects the surface of the computer from the sticky bubble wrap.